-Identification of ambient noise conditions is nowadays a standard procedure when searching sites suitable for station installation However, the level of ambient noise has to be watched continuously, to monitor potential changes in conditions of recordings, or to detect technical problems of a station.
-According to the AlpArray working group requirements average noise level should be 20 dB lower than the New High Noise Model (NHNM; Peterson, 1993) on all components within the 1-10 Hz frequency range.
-The same noise level is requested only for the vertical component in the long-period range (30-200 s).
-Because ambient noise is usually higher on horizontal components, an average noise level is recommended to be only 10 dB less than the NHNM.
-To follow the ambient noise level, we use the seismic probabilistic power spectral density (PPSD) procedure by McNamara and Buland (2004) and Custodio et al. (2014) which is a part of ObsPy module (Krischer et al., 2015).
+The measure of seismic ambient noise level is nowadays a standard procedure when searching and selecting sites suitable for station installation.
+Therefore, we have measured noise at each site before a station installation for a short time.
+Once a station is installed, the noise level has to be frequently checked to monitor potential changes in conditions of recordings, or to detect technical problems of a station.
+According to the AlpArray working group requirements, an average noise level should be 20 dB lower than the New High Noise Model (NHNM; Peterson, 1993) on all components within the 1-10 Hz frequency range.
+In the long-period range (30-200 s), the same noise level is required only for the vertical component.
+Because ambient noise is usually higher on the horizontal components, an average noise level is recommended to be only 10 dB less than the NHNM.
+To follow the ambient noise level, we use the seismic probabilistic power spectral density procedure (PPSD) by McNamara and Buland (2004) and Custodio et al. (2014), which is a part of the ObsPy module (Krischer et al., 2015).